 Professor John Hattie gave a keynote presentation on “Collaborative Impact” in front of school leaders and principals at Cognition Education’s “Collaborative Impact: Research & Practice Conference 2017”.
 Watch the video to get some important updates on the Visible Learning story.
 Read on for some quick takeaways.

 UPDATE: Thank you for your comments!
-Cognition Education has switched the video settings to “private” on Youtube.
-Nevertheless, you can still watch the panel discussion with John Hattie and read on about the previously available keynote video for some quick takeaways.
-I have updated the video links.
+Unfortunately all the videos have been deleted on Youtube.
+Nevertheless, you can read on about the previously available keynote video for some quick takeaways.

 The Evidence Base

 John Hattie constantly updates his Visible Learning research which is now based on the data of 300 million students.
 He has synthesized over 1400 meta-analyses and put together a list of 252 influences related to learning and achievement.
 The story underlying the data of Visible Learning remains unchanged although these numbers are up from 800 meta-studies synthesized in the Visible Learning meta-study (2009).

 In his presentation, Hattie also gave a new explanation of the hinge-point d=0.4; the average effect size of all influences.
 Comparing the data of different education systems (Australia, UK, USA) he wanted to know how much growth students make over a year of schooling.
 Hattie found that in each of these countries it is exactly 0.40 in terms of effect size – “to the decimal point”.
 Yet another evidence-based argument why students deserve at least one year of growth for one year of schooling.